 Opus Hong Kong — The Peak

 Opus Hong Kong is Pritzker Prize-winning architect Frank Gehry’s first residential building in Asia.
 Located on the Mid-Levels, the complex consists of 12 units, including two duplexes with pools, each with their own unique floor plan and views.
 Inspired by movement, which Gehry has long been fascinated with, Opus Hong Kong’s unique helical structure reduces the need for load-bearing walls and allows the facade of the building to be constructed almost entirely of glass.
-In August 2012, the unit on the eighth floor was sold for a pretty HK$470 million, making it the most expensive apartment sold in Hong Kong.
+In August 2012, the unit on the eighth floor was sold for a pretty HK$470 million, making it the most expensive apartment sold in Hong Kong at the time.

 Monster Building — Quarry Bay